Dividend Stocks: Are They the Right Choice for You?

 Now, compare this payout with stock ABC, which has an annual dividend of $3 but trades at $300 per share.
 Although the annual dividend of stock ABC is higher than that of stock XYZ — $3 per year vs. $2 per year — stock ABC only has a yield of 1%.
 For the same amount of money invested, stock XYZ will pay investors four times as much.

 The current highest-yielding dividend stocks in the Standard & Poor’s 500 index are subject to change on a day-to-day basis, mainly because fluctuations in stock prices affect dividend yields.
-Occasionally, a dividend cut will knock a stock out of the rankings.
-Here’s a look at the current highest-yielding, dividend-paying stocks in the S&P 500 as of October 16, 2019.
+Occasionally, a dividend cut will knock a stock out of the rankings, or at least knock it lower.
+AT&T is a prime example.
+The company announced on May 17, 2021 that it would be trimming its dividend payout ratio to 40% to 43%, meaning its dividend will likely drop by about 40%.
+So, do your research before piling into a stock just because it has a high current dividend.
+Here’s a look at the current highest-yielding, dividend-paying stocks in the S&P 500 as of May 18, 2021.

 |Top-Paying S&P 500 Dividend Stocks|